Are you avoiding sugar? Perhaps you are limiting it. Or maybe you try to stay away from refined sugar.

 Adding dried fruits, such as plums, raisins, apples, pears, peaches, apricots, cherries, and cranberries provide bursts of sweetness.
 Cutting each one into very small pieces helps distribute the flavors and sweetness more evenly.
-Since dried fruit is rather dense compared to the other ingredients, you want to make sure it doesn't all fall to the bottom of your mixing bowl only getting into some of your cookies or muffins.
+Since dried fruit is rather dense compared to the other ingredients, you want to make sure it doesn’t all fall to the bottom of your mixing bowl only getting into some of your cookies or muffins.
 Make sure each cookie or muffin gets pieces of the dried fruit.
 My preferred brand of dried fruit is this one.

 You can also use fruit juice to add sweetness.
 If you press your own juice from fresh fruits, you can go ahead and use the juice as is.
-If you purchase 100% juice with no added sweeteners, it is best to reduce the fruit juice to 1/3 of their original volume by boiling over high heat for concentrated flavors and sweetness.
+If you purchase 100% juice with no added sweeteners (like this brand), it is best to reduce the fruit juice to 1/3 of their original volume by boiling over high heat for concentrated flavors and sweetness.
 You will want to use ¾ of a cup of fruit juice for every 1 cup of sugar.
 You then need to reduce the liquid ingredients by 3 tablespoons.

 If you juice regularly you undoubtedly have pulp that you hate to see go to waste.
 Use that fruit pulp to sweeten up your recipes!
 There is no hard and firm ratio of pulp to sugar.
 It really depends on what fruit pulp you have available.
 Since the pulp is fairly dry, using it does not require too much of an adjustment to the liquids in the recipe.